Interpretable Image Classification with Differentiable Prototypes Assignment: ProtoPool

 \section{ProtoPool}

-In this section, we first describe the overall architecture of ProtoPool presented in \Cref{fig:protopool}, and then we provide its crucial details.
-We concentrate on describing the main novelties of ProtoPool compared to the existing models, such as assigning pool prototypes to classes and modifying the similarity function.
-Finally, we provide a theoretical analysis of ProtoPool.
+In this section, we describe the overall architecture of ProtoPool presented in \Cref{fig:protopool} and the main novelties of ProtoPool compared to the existing models, including the mechanism of assigning prototypes to slots and the focal similarity.
+Moreover, we provide a theoretical analysis of the approach.

 \paragraph{Overall architecture} The architecture of ProtoPool, shown in \Cref{fig:protopool}, is generally inspired by ProtoNet~\cite{chen2019looks}.
 It consists of convolutional layers $f$, a prototype pool layer $g$, and a fully connected layer $h$.
 Layer $g$ contains a pool of $M$ trainable prototypes $P=\{p_i\in \mathbb{R}^D\}_{i=1}^{M}$ and $K$ slots for each class.
-Each slot is implemented as a distribution $q_k\in \mathbb{R}^M$ of prototypes available in the pool, where successive values of $q_k$ correspond to the probability of assigning successive prototypes to slot $k$, and $\|q_k\|=1$.
+Each slot is implemented as a distribution $q_k\in \mathbb{R}^M$ of prototypes available in the pool, where successive values of $q_k$ correspond to the probability of assigning successive prototypes to slot $k$ ($\|q_k\|=1$).
+Layer $h$ is linear and initialized to enforce the positive reasoning process, i.e. weights between each class $c$ and its slots are initialized to $1$ while remaining weights of $h$ are set to $0$.

-Given an input image $x \in X$, the convolutional layers first extract image representation $f(x)$ of shape $H\times W\times D$.
-Intuitively, $f(x)$ can be considered as a set of $H\cdot W$ vectors of dimension $D$, each corresponding to specific location of the image (as presented in \Cref{fig:protopool}).
-For the clarity of description, we will denote this set as $Z_x=\{z_i\in f(x) : z_i\in \mathbb{R}^D, i=1..H\cdot W\}$.
-Then, ProtoPool computes the similarity $g(Z_x, q)$ between $Z_x$ and each distribution $q$ using the prototype pool layer.
+Given an input image $x \in X$, the convolutional layers first extract image representation $f(x)$ of shape $H\times W\times D$, where $H$ and $W$ are the height and width of representation obtained at the last convolutional layer for image $x$, and $D$ is the number of channels in this layer.
+Intuitively, $f(x)$ can be considered as a set of $H\cdot W$ vectors of dimension $D$, each corresponding to a specific location of the image (as presented in \Cref{fig:protopool}).
+For the clarity of description, we will denote this set as $Z_x=\{z_i\in f(x) : z_i\in \mathbb{R}^D, i=1,...,H\cdot W\}$.
+Then, the prototype pool layer is used on each $k$-th slot to compute the aggregated similarity $g_k=\sum_{i=1}^M q^i_k g_{p_i}$ between $Z_x$ and all prototypes considering the distribution $q_k$ of this slot, where $g_p$ is defined below.
 Finally, the similarity scores ($K$ values per class) are multiplied by the weight matrix $w_h$ in the fully connected layer $h$.
-This results in the output logits that are normalized using softmax to obtain a final prediction.
+This results in the output logits, further normalized using softmax to obtain a final prediction.